hphelion/documentation/migration-overview-reference.md

 Before starting to transfer files:

+- You must use the floating IP address you created for the instance.
+If you do not know the floating IP, you can find the address using the management console on the Server Details page for your server.
 - Make sure that Port 22 is open in the security group associated with your instance.
-For more information, see [Controlling traffic using security groups](#ecuritygroup).
+For more information, see [Controlling traffic using security groups](#securitygroup).
 - Make sure your private key file is in PPK format on the client system.
 You can convert a PEM key pair into PPK format.
 For more information, see
 [Converting Your Keypair File](https://community.hpcloud.com/article/converting-your-keypair-file).